Volunteer to Study the Jaguar in Pantanal, Brazil

-Hardly had Luis Carlos stopped rubbing the damp denim cloth along the wooden spindle inside the hollowed-out palm stump, when our collective hearts leapt.
+Hardly had Luis Carlos stopped rubbing the damp denim cloth along the wooden spindle inside the hollowed-out palm stump when our collective hearts leaped.

-From down river, distant yet unmistakable, came a live version of the drawn-out grunt-growl he had just skillfully coaxed from the jaguar caller.
+From downriver, distant yet unmistakable, came a live version of the drawn-out grunt-growl he had skillfully coaxed from the jaguar caller.

-So true is the sound the instrument makes, that the jaguar’s response at first seemed merely its echo.
-But it continued, long enough for us, waiting breathlessly in the boat, to be certain we had fooled at least one member of the Pantanal’s most exquisite creature-clan into believing that we, too, had powerful paws and a glorious spotted pelt.
+So faithful is the sound the instrument makes that the jaguar's response at first seemed merely its echo.
+But it continued long enough for us, waiting breathlessly in the boat, to be certain we had fooled at least one member of the Pantanal's most exquisite creature clan into believing that we, too, had powerful paws and a glorious spotted pelt.

-Any exuberant expressions of the joy and excitement we felt, however, were out of the question.
+However, exuberant expressions of joy and excitement were out of the question.
 The only way to be sure we would have any chance of glimpsing onca-pintada was to continue the charade.

 In fact, Earthwatch runs more trips to the Fazenda Rio Negro in the Pantanal each year than any of its many global destinations.
-Little wonder, given that the 210,000-square-kilometer haven of lakes, rivers, and waterways teems with one of the greatest concentrations of tropical wildlife in the whole of Latin America.
+Little wonder, given that the 210,000-square-kilometer haven of lakes, rivers, and waterways teems with one of the most significant concentrations of tropical wildlife in Latin America.
 And strangely enough, says Reinaldo Lourival, Pantanal director for Washington, D.C.-based Conservation International, which funds Silveira’s Jaguar Conservation Project, few people have heard of it.

 That is likely to change, however, as nature lovers like ourselves spread the word.

-Exploring the grounds after greeting Silveira, other research leaders Marion and Samuel, and the ranch’s delightful staff, it became quickly apparent that it was not even necessary to leave the ranch grounds to see much of the Pantanal’s wildlife.
+Exploring the grounds after greeting Silveira, other research leaders Marion and Samuel, and the ranch's delightful staff, it became apparent that it was unnecessary to leave the ranch grounds to see much of the Pantanal's wildlife.

-With the exception of counting caiman along the river, our daily data gathering tasks revolved exclusively around mammals—capybara, river otters, crab-eating foxes, peccaries, feral pigs, tapirs, agouti, coatimundi, howler monkeys, giant anteaters, deer, armadillos, ocelots, pumas and, of course, jaguar.
-While we saw—and heard—only traces of the region’s cats, we saw everything else, including a whole troop of howler monkeys complete with babies clinging to their mama’s breast and a southern river otter busily spraying the river bank to mark his territory.
+Except for counting caiman along the river, our daily data-gathering tasks revolved exclusively around mammals — capybara, river otters, crab-eating foxes, peccaries, feral pigs, tapirs, agouti, coatimundi, howler monkeys, giant anteaters, deer, armadillos, ocelots, pumas and, of course, jaguar.
+While we saw — and heard — only traces of the region's cats, we saw everything else, including a troop of howler monkeys, complete with babies clinging to their mama's breast and a southern river otter busily spraying the river bank to mark his territory.

 An Earthwatch holiday in the Pantanal is not for everyone, particularly not for those who think "Brazilian vacation" translates only as sporting a thong and sipping exotic drinks on a Rio beach.

-After all, not everyone would find it funny to be chased up the beach by a 5-foot-long caiman intent upon making a free meal out of the big catfish you just caught.
+After all, not everyone would find it funny to be chased up the beach by a 5-foot-long caiman intent upon making a free meal from the giant catfish you just caught.
 Or would be tempted to dare swim in a river where piranha live.
-Or would feel the thrill of a lifetime to hear a jaguar call out to you while you contemplate a dazzlingly star-studded night sky.
+Or would you feel the thrill of a lifetime to hear a jaguar call out to you while you contemplate a dazzlingly star-studded night sky.

 Within the larger aims of the initiative, the Jaguar Conservation Project has three long-term objectives:

-- To establish a 300,000-hectare jaguar reserve on private ranch land, and;
+To establish a 300,000-hectare jaguar reserve on private ranch land

 Relying on Brazilian university students and Earthwatch volunteers, Silveira is also looking at whether it would be possible to establish a corridor linking jaguar populations in Emas and the Pantanal.